Guide to Maternity Insurance in Hong Kong

 Further reading

-For a detailed breakdown of the costs for prenatal and postnatal care and delivery, check out Alea’s guide to pregnancy and childbirth costs in Hong Kong.
+For a detailed breakdown of the costs for prenatal and postnatal care and delivery, check out Alea’s comprehensive guide to pregnancy and childbirth costs in Hong Kong.

 If you’re looking for a thorough guide to having a baby in Hong Kong, don’t miss The Hong Kong Maternity & Baby Book: The Ultimate Guide from Pre-pregnancy to Baby’s First Year from Healthy Matters.